 If you do, we have two convenient locations.
 You can come to our Webster or Rochester, New York, offices.
 Bring your evidence with you during this meeting, so the attorney can review it.
 Don’t worry if you don’t have much evidence yet.
 Your attorney will also investigate the case for you.
 The investigation might include interviewing your coworkers and requesting documents from your employer.
 Each piece of evidence will help us build a strong case.

 Sexual harassment is incredibly painful.
 It makes you feel powerless and hopeless.
 We are here to restore what your harasser has taken from you.
-Contact us for a free phone consultation today.
+Contact us for a confidential phone consultation today.

 Workplace Retaliation in New York